Isivile23/Python-Week-1/README.md

 This is how division with ints returns a float, 20 divided by 4 gives us 5.0.
 Python automatically returns a float to accomodate non-whole numbers.
-Adding a float to an int or multiplying or using exponents with both also returns a float.
+Adding a float to an int or multiplying or using exponents with both also returns a float. int is a built-in class in Python, along with other types like string, floats, and list.
+Converting one type to another, we call it Casting.
+Python does not round when casting floats to ints, it removes the decimal part.